Trees: probably the most difficult roles in the history of theater.

 In To Kill a Mockingbird, Scout is made to dress up as a leg of ham for a community pageant, but she fell asleep and failed to appear when she should.
 She was so ashamed, that she didn't take off the costume while going home, and this probably saved her life.
 In the film this serves the plot very well.
 It restricts Scout's visibility and movement, but also gives her just enough protection.

 The first Diary of a Wimpy Kid novel plays with this.
-Greg is forced by his mom to audition for a School Play of The Wizard of Oz and he ultimately has to choose a part because everybody who auditioned gets one.
-When he sees the movie and learns that the living trees throw apples at Dorothy, he decides to sign on to be a tree because Dorothy is being played by a student he has a grudge against and he can now get back at her, plus he won't have to sing.
-Actually, most of the boys don't want to be in the show and thus want to be trees.
-He gets the part only to learn 1) there are no arm holes in the tree costumes and 2) the director feels everyone "deserves" a chance to sing, so the trees get a stupid song.
-Ultimately, he doesn't sing and does get to bean Dorothy — though it's at the expense of the rest of the show.
-The trope is played straight with a poor kid who has to play a shrub when he auditioned for the Tin Man, but at least he can sneak a video game into his costume during rehearsals.
+Greg is forced by his mom to audition for a School Play of The Wizard of Oz and he ultimately has to choose a part because everybody who auditions gets one.
+When he sees the movie, which has living trees throwing apples at Dorothy, he signs on to be a tree because Dorothy is being played by a student he has a grudge against...plus, he won't have to sing.
+And most of the boys don't want to be in the show and thus want to be trees.
+He gets the part only to learn 1) there are no arm holes in his costume and 2) the director feels everyone "deserves" a chance to sing, so the trees get a stupid song.
+Ultimately, he doesn't sing and does bean Dorothy — at the expense of the rest of the show.
+The trope is played straight with a poor kid playing a shrub when he auditioned for the Tin Man, but he sneaks a video game into his costume during rehearsals.
 He gets stage fright.

 In Henry Huggins, Henry was cast in the lead role in his school's Christmas play, which he found humiliating because the character was a young child, and Henry was chosen only because he was short.
-In a possible subversion, Henry was much happier once he was recast as a non-speaking elf.
+Henry was much happier once he was recast as a non-speaking elf.

 The elementary school poetry book Don't Read This Book, Whatever You Do! features a poem called That Tragic Night in which a child is cast as a flower in their class play.
 He or she falls asleep while waiting onstage for their cue, and "I was supposed to bloom, when the lights shone on my side of the room!"